-Ways To Control Symptoms And Manage Mental Health Problems In Teens Are:
+Ways To Control Symptoms and Manage Mental Health Problems in Teens Are:

-1. Recognizing irritants- like an uneasy sleep schedule, skipping meals, or just not being able to keep up with a daily routine- and seeking a diagnosis
+– Recognizing irritants- like an uneasy sleep schedule, skipping meals, or just not being able to keep up with a daily routine- and seeking a diagnosis

-2. Counselling– this helps open up, talk, and understand your feelings, as well as trying to overcome them
+– Adolescent Counselling– this helps open up, talk, and understand your feelings, as well as trying to overcome them

-3. Taking psychiatric medications, which are very often used by high school students and are generally deemed as effective
+– Taking psychiatric medications, which are very often used by high school students and are generally deemed as effective

 Some Key Facts Are:

-1. Mental health conditions bear the burden of 16% of all global diseases and physical harm in people aged 10-19 years.
+– Mental health conditions bear the burden of 16% of all global diseases and physical harm in people aged 10-19 years.

-5. 1 in 4 teens is a heavy social media user, using minimum two different types of networking sites every day.
+– 1 in 4 teens is a heavy social media user, using minimum two different types of networking sites every day

-6. More than a third of teens today visit their main social media account multiple times a day.
+– More than a third of teens today visit their main social media account multiple times a day

-By How Much Is The Teen Brain Affected By Social Media?
+By How Much Is the Teen Brain Affected By Social Media?

 For multiple teenagers, social media has become an addiction like no other, silently taking control of their lives, and affecting their emotions.
 In a study done by the researchers from the UCLA brain mapping center, they discovered that some parts of the teen brain are activated and instantly energized by “likes” on their social media, making them feel the need to keep using social media more and more.

-In another part of this study, they could see a significant correlation between social media and how their peers sway them.
+In another part of this study, they could see a significant correlation between social media and how their peer’s way them.
 Teenagers were shown neutral as well as risky photos, and it was revealed that the type of photo was not a factor or a criteria for “liking” that photo on social media.
 They realized that teenagers are more likely to “like” popular photos, without a second thought to the content, putting them under the spell of social media.
 This very action proves that peers can easily sway the minds of teens, for better or worse.
 Constantly “liking” photos without thinking twice about the content or caring about its impact, makes them more and more ignorant, without a sense of responsibility, creating mental health problems as they slowly detach themselves from society, and this has become a leading cause for problems like depression and anxiety in teens.

-Are Mental Illnesses In Teens Increasing?
+Are Mental Illnesses in Teens Increasing?

 Mental illnesses, especially in teens, are on a steep rise as new advances in technology, social media, and things like electric cigarettes are made.
 Mental illnesses are avertable, but they often tend to exacerbate as the symptoms seamlessly merge and become our, or a part of our lived reality and become all too common to seem out of the ordinary.
 Parents often go into denial as they see these symptoms settling into their child’s life and procrastinate to either have a conversation or have a diagnosis.
 The most common stressors may not lead to depression or anxiety, but they may still be mentally damaging and, if ignored, could result in those problems later on.